Apply for a Frozen Fish & Seafood Trading License in Dubai

 Licensing and Compliance Requirements

-To operate legally as a frozen seafood trader in Dubai, businesses must comply with several regulatory frameworks beyond the free zone licence itself.
+To operate legally as a frozen seafood trader in Dubai, businesses must comply with several regulatory frameworks beyond the free zone license itself.
 The UAE Food Safety Law and Dubai Municipality food import regulations require that all imported seafood products meet defined hygiene and labelling standards.
 Importers must register with the relevant food safety authority and ensure that shipments are accompanied by valid health certificates from the country of origin.

 Cold storage facilities used for holding frozen seafood must comply with temperature control standards set by the UAE's food regulatory bodies.
 Businesses should also be aware of CITES regulations where applicable, particularly for certain species of fish and shellfish that may be subject to international trade controls.